This is a soup that will satisfy your entire family!

 This is what you need to do:

-- When the chicken is done, remove and set aside to cool.
+- When the chicken is done, set aside to cool.
 Then you can cut it into bite sized pieces.
+Save the juices from the baking dish and drizzle over chopped up chicken.

-- Into the same pot, while still hot – add the butter, chopped onion, diced carrots & celery.
-You’ll want to cook the veggies until just softened.
-Stirring constantly.
-Then add the parsley.
+- Add the parsley and turmeric.
 Make sure to scrape all of that goodness off of the bottom of the pot while you’re stirring.

 - Sprinkle the flour* over the softened veggies and mix thoroughly.
 Let the flour soak up all of the juices from the butter & veggies.
 Cook for a few minutes.
+Stirring continuously.
 It’s okay if it starts sticking to the bottom of the pot, just don’t let it get too dark.
+You want to cook the flour, so it doesn’t taste raw.
+It will start to smell a little nutty.
+This is what you want.

 *Use the corn starch option to make it Gluten-Free

-- Now add the water and scrape up all of that good stuff on the bottom of the pot*
+- Now add the chicken broth** and scrape up all of that good stuff on the bottom of the pot

 - Add the light cream and continue to stir so that it does not stick to the bottom of the pot.